 Additional enhancements expand the lens’s versatility.
 For example, MOD (Minimum Object Distance) has been reduced to 2.2m so you can enjoy tele-macroMACROProducing photographs that render extreme close-ups of extremely small subjects like insects, hence its popularity among nature photographers.
 It requires using a macro lens with a large reproduction (magnification) ratio of at least 1:1, which renders a subject larger than life size.
 Macro lenses are capable of focussing at extremely short distances (some as little as a few centimetres), allowing the photographer to get very close to the subject. photography and dramatic bokehBOKEHPronounced: /ˈboʊkɛ/, /ˈboʊkeɪ/ [boh-kay] or /ˈboʊkə/ [boh-kə] Originating from the Japanese word Boke (ボケ), meaning 'blur' or 'haze', it refers to the aesthetic quality of the blur produced in the out-of-focus parts of an image produced by a lens.
 It has also been defined as the way the lens renders out-of-focus points of light.
 Bokeh depends on various aspects of lens design.
 Aperture design has the largest effect on Bokeh, and generally a lens with a more rounded aperture produces a more pleasing, natural Bokeh..

-The standard mode that strikes a great balance between the stability of the viewfinder image and the stabilization effects.
+- VC Mode 1: The standard mode that strikes a great balance between the stability of the viewfinder image and the stabilisation effects.

-Prioritizes the stabilization of the captured images and forgoes the stabilization of the viewfinder image.
+- VC Mode 3: Prioritises the stabilisation of the captured images and forgoes the stabilisation of the viewfinder image.

-Protect your lens with Fluorine Coating and Moisture-Resistant Construction
+Protect your lens with Fluorine Coating & Moisture-Resistant Construction

 The front surface of the lens element is coated with a protective fluorine compound that is water- and oil-repellant.
 The lens surface is easier to wipe clean and is less vulnerable to the damaging effects of dirt, dust, moisture and fingerprints.
 For greater protection when shooting outdoors, leak-proof seals throughout the lens barrel help protect your equipment.